Research Project

 Budget: $200,000

-This stage of the project is assessing how boundary currents around New Zealand, in particular their volume and heat transport, are projected to change.
-We’re comparing climate simulations from the New Zealand Earth System Model with other climate models and observations (including from mooring arrays around the coast, hydrographic sections and satellite data).
+This stage of the project assessed how boundary currents around New Zealand, in particular their volume and heat transport, are projected to change.
+We compared climate simulations from the New Zealand Earth System Model with other climate models and observations (including from mooring arrays around the coast, hydrographic sections and satellite data).
 The model mesh of New Zealand’s Earth System Model is fine enough to capture boundary currents and their variability.
 Previous assessments, using coarse ocean model data, have been unable to resolve boundary currents.

-We are also examining if, how and why the highly fertile environment of the sub-tropical front might change.
-Our own NZESM results suggest the location of the sub-tropical front, as it skirts around New Zealand, is changing, due to an expanding sub-tropical gyre, and changing to the western boundary currents in the Southern Hemisphere.
-We are porting technical advancements of the New Zealand Earth System Model back to its parent model (the UK Earth System Model) to support global modelling efforts and grow the user group.
+We also examined if, how and why the highly fertile environment of the sub-tropical front might change.
+Our own NZESM results suggested the location of the sub-tropical front, as it skirts around New Zealand, is changing, due to an expanding sub-tropical gyre, and changing to the western boundary currents in the Southern Hemisphere.
+We ported technical advancements of the New Zealand Earth System Model back to its parent model (the UK Earth System Model) to support global modelling efforts and grow the user group.

 Marine heatwaves and the link with climate extremes: 2019-2022